EasyCorp/EasyAdminBundle/Resources/doc/book/2-design-configuration.md

 ![Using a custom brand color in the backend](../images/easyadmin-design-brand-color.png)

-The value of the `brand_color` option can use any of the valid CSS color syntaxes:
+The value of the `brand_color` option can use any of the valid CSS color formats:

 ```yaml
 easy_admin: